m0smith/malabar-mode/README.rst

   Visit the project file, that is the closest file named ``pom.xml`` searching upwards in the directory structure.

+malabar-jump-to-thing : C-c C-v C-y
+  Jumps to the definition of the 'thing' at point.
+More technically, uses ``semantic-analyze-current-context`` output to identify an origin for the code at point, taking type membership into account.
+This function is much like ``semantic-ia-fast-jump``, only a little smarter.

 In addition, `standard Semantic code completion`_ is available; trigger this however you wish.
 By default, ``semantic-ia-complete-symbol`` is bound to ``C-c C-v C-.`` and ``semantic-ia-complete-symbol-menu`` is